Автор |

 Было и такое; да и тебе вроде тоже давали этот чудо-совет?

-Меня вообще временами не покидало ощущение, что там инструкторы разбираются в теме лучше врачей [::biggrin::] Поэтому и написал "от врачей" [:Very Happy:]
+Меня вообще временами не покидало ощущение, что там инструкторы разбираются в теме лучше врачей [::biggrin::] Поэтому и написал "от врачей" [::]

 Smith